BIVROST/360WebPlayer/README.md

 	* `cubemap` can be configured through several cubemap types.
 There are a few presets defining the order:

-		* "horizontal" (default) - all sides of the cube are in one line in the following order; left, right, down, up, back, front.
+		* `horizontal` (default) - all sides of the cube are in one line in the following order; left, right, down, up, back, front.
 OBRX uses this format.
-		* "two-by-three" - all sides are in two rows: left, right, down and up, bottom, front.
-Facebook 360 videos use this format.
+		* `two-by-three` - all sides are in two rows: left, right, down and up, bottom, front Facebook 360 videos use this format.
-		* "facebook" - the same as two-by-three, but rotated, and each face is cropped by 1%.
+		* `facebook` - the same as two-by-three, but rotated.
+Each face is cropped by 1%.
-		* "horizontal-cross" - all sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
+		* `horizontal-cross` - all sides are in a cross with bottom, right, front and left in the middle row; up is in the top row and down in the bottom.
-		* "vertical-cross" - up is in the first row, bottom, right and front in the second, left in the third and down in the fourth.
-ATI CubeMapGen uses this format.
+		* `vertical-cross` - up is in the first row, bottom, right and front in the second left in the third and down in the fourth.
+ATI CubeMapGen uses this format`
 		* custom - advanced, please use presets if possible; you can specify any alignment with a description string.
 The string is an 2d array of face names in the order they appear on the texture.
 The rows are separated by "," and the faces are one letter acronyms (accepts capital letters):

-			*  "f" - front
+			*  `f` - front
-			*  "b" - back
+			*  `b` - back
-			*  "l" - left
+			*  `l` - left
-			*  "r" - right
+			*  `r` - right
-			*  "u" - up
+			*  `u` - up
-			*  "d" - down
+			*  `d` - down
-			*  "-" - unused space
+			*  `-` - unused space

 		Each face can be rotated with `*x`.  x is a number from 0 to 3.
 For example `r*1` is right rotated 90 degrees clockwise.

 		There are optional modifiers at the end of the string:

-		*  ">90" - rotate the whole cube clockwise by 90 degrees
+		*  `>90` - rotate the whole cube clockwise by 90 degrees
-		*  "<72" - rotate the whole cube counter clockwise by 72 degrees
+		*  `<72` - rotate the whole cube counter clockwise by 72 degrees
-		*  "+0.01" - crop faces by 0.01 (prevents visible edges)
+		*  `+0.01` - crop faces by 0.01 (prevents visible edges)

 		Example: `-u--,blfr,-d*2-->90+0.002`